daostack/DAOstack-Hackers-Kit/starter-template/README.md

 #### Using MetaMask with ganache:
   - Open metamask and import using private key
-  - You can find the private keys from ganache logs by running `docker container logs starter-template_ganache_1`
+  - You can find the private keys from ganache logs by running `docker container logs <container_name>`